 The mission of FiMT is to enable ex-Service personnel and their families make a successful and sustainable transition to civilian life, and it delivers this mission by generating an evidence base that influences and underpins policy making and service delivery.

 FiMT awards grants (for both responsive and commissioned work) to support its change model around 6 outcomes in the following areas: Housing; Employment; Health and wellbeing; Finance; Criminal Justice System; and Relationships.
-All work is published in open access and will be hosted on the Veterans Research Hub at Anglia Ruskin University, which is going live in Autumn 2017.
+All work is published in open access and hosted on the Forces in Mind Trust Research Centre’s Veterans and Families Research Hub https://www.vfrhub.com/.
 A high standard of reportage is demanded of all grant holders so as to provide a credible evidence base from which better informed decisions can be made.

 Who we have helped: www.fim-trust.org/who-we-have-helped/

 About the Mental Health Research Programme: www.fim-trust.org/mental-health/research-programme/